 Internships are a key part of an Ohio University education.
 A successful internship gives you valuable work-related skills, experience working in a professional environment, useful professional networking opportunities, and a salary.
 It also can improve your chances in searching for jobs after graduation.

 The McClure School does not require students to complete internships.
-However, an internship may be used for academic credit in some circumstances.
+However, an internship may be used for academic credit.

 Finding an Internship